TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 -----------------------------------|--------------
 L2 Switching | Configures CPSW9G switch to enable switching between its external ports L2/L3 address based classification | Illustrates traffic steering to A72 (Linux) and R5F (RTOS) based on Layer-2 Ethernet header. iperf tool and web servers are used to demonstrate traffic steering to/from PCs connected to the switch
 Inter-VLAN Routing (SW) | Showcases inter-VLAN routing using lookup and forward operations being done in SW (R5F).
-It also showcases low-level lookup and forwarding on top of CPSW LLD
+It also showcases low-level lookup and forwarding on top of Enet LLD
 Inter-VLAN Routing (HW) | Illustrates hardware offload support for inter-VLAN routing, demonstrating the CPSW5G/CPSW9G hardware capabilities to achieve line rate routing without additional impact on R5F CPU load